-Number 62 painting of Blessed Richard Whiting (last abbot of Glastonbury, martyred 1539) by Tony Wheeler.
+Number 62 painting of Blessed Richard Whiting (last abbot of Glastonbury, martyred 1539) by Tony Wheeler in 1957.
+It is over 4 feet in height.
 It was one of a series of 4 or 5 that he proposed – to occupy the niches in the stone reredos, behind the old high altar ( see picture 23)- but this scheme was not adopted.
 The painting was subsequently hung outside the Convent chapel, and after its closure (in 1984) placed in the church, where it is now displayed in the north ‘transept’.

 1986 Maple Tree